 The Republican audience in the Mesa Arts Center applauded, but the same "elite media" which ignored Obama's record four years ago are also unlikely to make much of Gingrich's strong debate performance.
 Gingrich thus did not "win" Wednesday's debate in the same sense that he won the two debates that preceded the Jan.
 21 South Carolina primary.
 Nor did any of the candidates "lose" Wednesday in the same sense that Gingrich lost the two debates preceding the Jan.
 31 Florida primary.

-And then there was Ron Paul with his “broken record” stump speech on our13299776786238 countless wars and our monetary policy.
+And then there was Ron Paul with his “broken record” stump speech on our countless wars and our monetary policy.
 You can see it Paul’s face and body language that he is passionate on these issues, but to me he comes across as a mean and intolerant person — a typical committed Libertarian.
 His long-winded speeches on the Federal Reserve and our monetary policy, while important to the future of the Republic, leave the viewer flat.
 While agreeing that we need to change our monetary policies, Paul never explains in simple language what steps he would take, especially with a divided Congress.

 One answer Paul gave, however, made sense when the topic of education came up.
 Paul said that there was no warrant in the Constitution for the federal government to be involved in education and there was language in the Constitution prohibiting the state for doing so.
 On this one he was right on target.